ReneeErnst/ravelry_playground/README.md

 data from the Ravelry API.
 I'm trying to be cautious to not pull too much data at once, putting a load on their systems.

+# ToDo:
+Add info around setting up Pro account in Ravelry to get credentials needed for using API

 ### Project 1: Sweaters - What makes a sweater pattern popular?
 As of today, Ravelry has 121,293 sweater patterns.
 I'd like to pull the data for those patterns to learn what makes a pattern popular.